Federal Job Search Process

 How to Apply for Federal Jobs

 As with most job applications, the federal government requires a resume, but a federal resume is much different from what is expected in the private sector.
-First, a federal resume can be anywhere from three to six pages in length.
+First, a federal resume can be anywhere from four to up to 10 pages in length.
+There are six job blocks provided on a USAJOBS resume builder that allow up to 5,000 characters per block.
 A federal resume must also include special keywords and phrases found throughout the vacancy announcement to pass the initial screening process.
-Although there are similarities, each agency (and often, each job announcement) will have specific information required in its own format, as specified in the vacancy announcement.
+Although there are similarities, each agency (and often, each job announcement) will have specific information required, as specified in the vacancy announcement.
 The information below will describe each category on a federal vacancy announcement.
 You’ll need to understand what each category means in order to be successful in your federal job search.

 How to Read Federal Vacancy Announcements

 Many federal job announcements are open to the general public, which means anyone may apply for the job; however, most announcements require American citizenship for basic eligibility.
-If the vacancy is for Status Candidates only, it is most likely open only to federal government employees and military veterans who have separated within the past three years or who are eligible for Veterans’ Preference points.
+If the vacancy is for Status Candidates only, it is most likely open only to federal government employees and military veterans or who are eligible for Veterans’ Preference points.
 Some are restricted to current agency employees only.
 Read the vacancy announcement carefully to determine eligibility.

 Federal job announcements usually list a job summary and qualifications for the position that must be demonstrated in your work experience.
 Your resume will be scored according to how the experience you list matches these requirements.
 The key to a successful submission is to highlight skills the announcement is asking for in your work history, where appropriate, avoiding unnecessary details that might be interesting but do not add value and can distract from more important experience.